dorshamir55/ZaramT/README.md

 # ZaramT - Android app

-Developed using Java in an Android studio.
+Developed using Java in Android studio.

 Do you have a dilemma?
 Come share and flow!
 The app allows sharing daily dilemmas.